 From its origins as a sacred food for gods and kings to its role in global trade and industrial innovation, Eric traces how cheese reflects human ingenuity, cultural evolution, and changing landscapes.
 We’ll taste our way through pivotal styles—fresh and aged, acid-set and rennet-set—while learning the surprising connections between mountain pastures, Mediterranean brine barrels, and New England dairies.
 No experience necessary—this talk promises flavor, insight, and good conversation, grounded in Maine’s own overlooked dairy legacy.

-Sparkling water provided, or BYO beverage—wine, beer, cider, kombucha, etc…
+Water provided, or BYO beverage—wine, beer, cider, kombucha, etc…

 Please direct any questions to mholzbach@alum.mit.edu

-Note: Casco Bay Line Ferries to Little Diamond Island: ARRIVE 4:15 PM | DEPART 6:45 PM OR 8:10 PM
+Transportation: Casco Bay Line Ferry to Little Diamond Island: Depart 4:15 PM | Return 6:45 PM

 Cancellation Policy: After purchase, we regret that we will be unable to refund cancellations made by participants.

-Bio: Eric Rector has been making and selling his award winning cows milk cheese and yogurt for over 15 years as Monroe Cheese Studio, featured at the Belfast Farmers Market, the Belfast Coop, as well as other local food stores and restaurants.
+Eric Rector has been making and selling his award winning cows milk cheese and yogurt for over 15 years as Monroe Cheese Studio, featured at the Belfast Farmers Market, the Belfast Coop, as well as other local food stores and restaurants.
 He is a past President of MOFGA ,and the Maine Cheese Guild.
 Now he regularly teaches people all about cheese including its fascinating 12,000 year history as a culinary and cultural touchstone.

 Mesopotamian "banqueters" making milk and cheese to feed to the GodKing, circa 2500BC.